wistia/wistia-open-docs/_posts/playlist-api.md

 videoHeight(h)                  | Sets the height of the video.
 The height of the entire embed will change to compensate. videoWidth()                    | Returns the width of the video. videoWidth(w)                   | Sets the width the of the video.
-The width of the entire embed will change to compensate. width()                         | Returns the width of the entire embed. width(w)                        | Sets the width of the entire embed.
+The width of the entire embed will change to compensate. volume()                        | Get the volume of the current video in the playlist. volume(v)                       | Sets the volume of the playlist.
+This will carry over between videos in the playlist. width()                         | Returns the width of the entire embed. width(w)                        | Sets the width of the entire embed.